 Keystone Exam Information

-The Keystone Exams are Pennsylvania state-mandated end-of-course exams currently given at the end of algebra (Algebra I or Applied Algebra II), biology (Biology II or Bio I Accelerated), and 11th grade literature (English 11 or English 10 Accelerated).
+The Keystone Exams are Pennsylvania state-mandated end-of-course exams currently given at the end of algebra (Algebra I or Applied Algebra II), biology (Biology II or Biology I Accelerated), and 11th grade literature (English 11 or English 10 Accelerated).
 Students in 11th grade who have not yet taken all three exams are required to do so for Federal accountability.